 Step 3: File Kansas Articles of Organization

-Once you choose a name and a registered agent, you’ll have all the information necessary to file the formal paperwork with the Kansas secretary of state.
-Thankfully, the paperwork is pretty painless: The official document is just three pages long.
-The official name of the form is the “Limited Liability Company Articles of Organization,” and you can file it through the Kansas secretary of state website for a fee of $160.
-For those inclined toward an old-school approach, you can also mail it in for a cost of $165.
+Once you choose a name and a registered agent, you’ll have all the information necessary for filing the formal paperwork with the Kansas SOS.
+The official name of the form is the “Limited Liability Company Articles of Organization,” and it can be filed online or by postal mail.
 To complete the form, have the following information handy:

 - Your LLC’s name